Teyras/MT/text/chapters/110_analysis.md

 released in 1979) changes the root directory of the calling process[@Chroot], thus isolating it from the rest of the system and preventing it from accessing files not needed for assignment evaluation.
-Historically, this has been used as an added layer of security for services that handle potentionally dangerous input.
+Historically, this has been used as an additional layer of security for services that handle potentionally dangerous input such as web servers.

 Chroot itself however does neither limit resource usage nor provide accounting.
 Inter-process communication and network access are also not limited.

 #### Debugger-based Isolation

-The MO system for evaluation of submissions in programming contests contains a sandbox implementation with resource limiting capabilities based on `ptrace` -- the UNIX interface primarily used by userspace debuggers[@MaresPerspectives].
+`ptrace` is the UNIX interface primarily used by userspace debuggers.
+It can also be used to intercept system calls to achieve process isolation.
+By combining this with `chroot` and a resource limiting call such as `ulimit`, a full-fledged sandbox can be created.

-This sandbox was also used in CodEx (a programming assignment evaluator released in 2006) and the CMS contest management system [@CMS].
-The `ptrace` interface is used to intercept system calls to achieve process isolation and most of the resource limiting functionality is provided by `ulimit`.
+The MO system for evaluation of submissions in programming contests features a sandbox like this[@MaresPerspectives].
+The same sandbox was also used in CodEx (a programming assignment evaluator released in 2006) and the CMS contest management system [@CMS].

 A notable problem of this approach is that it does not work well with multithreaded programs.
 The `ptrace` interface only suspends the main thread on